Spottie97/home-automation-project/README.md

  - Spotify API

 ## How to use
-Currently this app isn't in working state and I will update this as soon as its in working state.
+Currently not in working state but this is how it will work.
+App
+- Create an account or sign into account
+- Fill in the config page with API keys and Id's
+- Save changes
+- Done

 ## Deployment Guide
 Since this project is being developed on a different machine then the one its going to run we will create the .ini file once it has been deployed on the Raspberry Pi.